-If your gross foreign source income (including income excluded on Form 2555 or Form 2555-EZ) does not exceed \$5,000, you may allocate all of your interest expense to U.S. source income.
+If your gross foreign source income (including income excluded on Form 2555 or Form 2555-EZ) does not exceed \$5,000, you can allocate all of your interest expense to U.S. source income.
 Otherwise, deductible home mortgage interest (including points) is apportioned using a gross income method.
-Use the worksheet below to figure the amount to enter on line 4a.
-Before you complete the worksheet, read Itemized deduction limit starting on page 9.
+Use the worksheet on page 13 to figure the amount to enter on line 4a.
+Before you complete the worksheet, read Itémized deduction limit on page of your interest expense to U.S. source income.
+Otherwise, each type of interest expense is apportioned separately using an "asset method."
+See Pub.
+514 for more information.